Caitianci433/Caitianci433/README.md

 ### Hi there 👋
 Now I am  working on .NET as a Software Engineer for Schneider Electric base in Shanghai.
 I love Japanese Anime and Video Games.
-Favourite Seiyuu·Idol:amita
+Favourite Seiyuu·Idol : amita
-Favourite Virtual YouTuber:minato aqua
+Favourite Virtual YouTuber : minato aqua
-Favourite Band:Roselia
+Favourite Band : Roselia
-Favourite Video Games:Devil May Cry 5/NieR:Automata/PERSONA 5
+Favourite Video Games : Devil May Cry 5/NieR:Automata/PERSONA 5
-Favourite Anime:響け！ユーフォニアム
+Favourite Anime : 響け！ユーフォニアム
-Favourite Anime Director:Naoko Yamada
+Favourite Anime Director : Naoko Yamada
 <!--
 **OrangecatQAQ/OrangecatQAQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.